tknopp/numcpp/doc/sphinx/index.rst

     print(z);
   }
+More complex examples can be found in the :doc:`tutorial`.

 Features
 =========
 The features of NumCpp are

 * Simple API similar to Numpy/Matlab
 * Truely multidimensional array object
 * Clean implementation